Student with math advisor

 Department of Mathematics

 The Department of Mathematics is a vibrant, student-centered community of 15 full-time faculty members who greatly enjoy teaching, doing research, and engaging in professional development.
-The department oversees four degree programs.
-At the undergraduate level, we offer a Bachelor of Science in Mathematical Sciences, a Bachelor of Arts in Mathematical Sciences, and a Bachelor of Science in Actuarial Science.
-At the graduate level, we offer a Master of Arts in Mathematics for Teachers.
+The department oversees the following programs:

 As a department, we are distinguished by our recognized success in teaching.
 Collectively, we have won four of the 26 university-wide Excellence in Teaching Awards awarded to date, and some other members have won similar awards at their previous institutions.
 In addition, our calculus program recently received national recognition as part of an NSF-funded study entitled “Characteristics of Successful Programs in College Calculus.”